bastiendavid/speedrun-kata/README.md

 ## Playing the kata

-This kata is designed to be played in pairs (but you can also play it alone if you must).
+This kata is designed to be played in pairs (but you can also play it alone if you must, and it also work in small mobs).

 There are several stages, you can do them in any order.
 Your goal, as a team, is to perform them the fastest you can.
 You can see that as a video game [speedrun](https://en.wikipedia.org/wiki/Speedrun), or [rallying](https://en.wikipedia.org/wiki/Rallying).